MBDesu/nvmrc-gen/README.md

 # nvmrc-gen

 `nvmrc-gen` is a CLI utility that generates a `.nvmrc` file in a Node project for use with `nvm`.
+It searches the project's dependencies and finds the minimum (or maximum) Node version compatible with the project.

-Its primary purpose is for use in CI/CD pipelines, but it can also be useful for developers generating `.nvmrc` files for their own use.
+`nvmrc-gen`'s primary purpose is for use in CI/CD pipelines, but it can also be useful for developers generating `.nvmrc` files for their own use.

 ## Usage